Introduction:

 Best for: Bass, trout, walleye

-Shop tip: Go for natural colors like silver or shad
+Shop tip: Opt for natural colors like silver, shad, or bluegill for a realistic presentation.

 🐛 2.
 Soft Baits

-What it is: Flexible lures shaped like worms, swimbaits, or creatures
+What it is: Flexible, rubbery lures shaped like worms, crawfish, swimbaits, or other prey.

 Best for: Bass, redfish, flounder